Gunman facing murder charge after firing weapon 15 times

 According to the arrest report, after the argument, Bell left the scene.
 Sometime later, Bell returned and began firing at Cox from behind.

 After Cox had fallen to the ground, authorities say Bell stood over him and continued to fire his weapon.
-It all, Cox was shot 15 times.
+In all, Cox was shot 15 times.

 Bell was arrested and charged with second-degree murder and illegal use of weapons or dangerous instrumentalities.